Virtual CDO FAQs

 How will I have access to CDO staff?
 Can I still make an appointment?

 CDO will continue to be accessible for video and phone appointments.

 Extended appointment times are available for those in different time zones.
 If you have any difficulty scheduling appointments in Handshake, simply email email@example.com with your availability and someone will get back to you.

-*Note: Google Meet/Hangouts is our default video chat platform; we are also available via Zoom.
+*Note: Zoom is our default video appointment platform; we are also available via Google Hangouts.
 When you make the appointment you will select “Appointment medium” and select your preferred video platform.
 Your counselor will send you a video appointment link via Google Calendar.
 If you prefer to speak by phone, please include the best number to reach you in your appointment request.
 Your counselor will contact you at the start of your appointment

 Will there be any online drop-ins where I can ask questions and get my resume reviewed?

 We are offering a 15-minute appointment type for Quick Questions -- schedule on Handshake.
 Resumes and other documents can be reviewed via email.
 Send any questions or documents that need review (resumes, cover letters, application essays, etc.) to firstname.lastname@example.org in an editable format (eg, MS Word, Google Doc, or Pages) and they will be forwarded to a member of our counseling staff.